 If you are in marketing, you surely know how much it has changed over the past decade.
 With the increasing popularity of social media, mobile phones, and the general population turning to Google for every question, the entire landscape has changed.
-In 2006 only 11% of adults were on social media and that has risen to 78% in 2016!
+In 2006 only 11% of adults were on social media and that had already risen to 78% in 2016!

 Where TV commercials and direct mail ads once reigned supreme, now email newsletters, SEO, blogs, social media profiles, and digital ads rule the roost.
 Look at this year where 82% of companies planned on growing their online marketing spending, while only 18% planned to grow offline marketing.
 ITSMA 2016 claims online marketing has become the “central nervous system of the company” whereas it used to be only a limb.